- Sundowning is a symptom of Alzheimer’s and other dementias. It often happens between late afternoon and early evening.

 - Inability to sleep and restlessness at night

-People in general enjoy sunsets.
-They are picturesque, and they usher in the beginning of evening after a day of labor.
+Many people enjoy the sunset.
+Sunsets are picturesque, and they usher in the beginning of evening after a day of labor.
 Families congregate in the early evening around dinner, chatting and sharing in their daytime activities.
-For the most part, we look forward to sunsets that transition us from our relatively hectic daytime goings-on to unwinding with family, dinner and subdued pastimes or hobbies, leading to sleep.
+For the most part, we look forward to sunsets that transition us from our relatively hectic daytime goings-on to unwinding with family, dinner and subdued pastimes or hobbies, before eventually relaxing into sleep.

-Caring for a person with sundowning demands the ultimate in compassion and self-sacrifice.
-For the sons and daughters of a parent with dementia, witnessing an intense increase in their parent’s agitation at sunset is a horrid experience that is almost impossible to get used to.
-It is exhausting and entirely mortifying.
+Providing care for a person with sundowning syndrome can require a great deal of compassion and self-sacrifice.
+For the sons and daughters of a parent with dementia, witnessing an intense increase in their parent’s agitation at sunset is a difficult experience that is almost impossible to get used to.
+It can be exhausting and very upsetting to watch a parent go through such agitation.

 Sarah, a 74-year-old with early-stage vascular dementia, used to be a gregarious, fun-loving woman with a horde of accomplishments, not just in her teaching career, but also with her much sought-after oil paintings.